mattjohnlee/nosh-avl/index.md

 <section class="body">
 	<div class="intro">
 		<p>Nosh is a micro bakery in Asheville, NC offering small-batch bagels, bialys, and more, all made using locally milled organic flours.
 Our bagels are long-fermented for loads of flavor, boiled in barley malt syrup, and baked to a perfect balance of outer crust and chewy interior.</p>
 		<p>Nosh puts the “small” in “small business.”
-While we don’t have our own storefront, we take pre-orders online and offer pickup at locations in North Asheville and the River Arts District.
-We also appear at farmers markets and host pop-ups together with other local food businesses.</p>
+While we don’t have our own storefront, we take pre-orders online and offer pickup at locations in North Asheville and the River Arts District.</p>
-		<p>We’ll be at the <a href="https://weavervillemarket.com/" tareget="_blank">Weaverville Tailgate Market</a> every other Wednesday this spring (April 3 &amp; 17, and May 1, 15, &amp; 29).
-Our next pop-up is still TBD, but we have something exciting in the works, so stay tuned!</p>
+		<p>We’ll also be at the <a href="https://weavervillemarket.com/" tareget="_blank">Weaverville Tailgate Market</a> every other Wednesday this spring (April 3 &amp; 17, May 15 &amp; 29).</p>
-		<p>We’re grateful for your patience as we grow our business — we can’t wait to bake you something to nosh on!</p>
+		<p>Please check back for updates and future events — we can’t wait to bake you something to nosh on!</p>
 	</div>
 	<div class="order-info">
 		<h2 class="subhead">How it works</h2>